-Loan Trusts are for people who want to potentially reduce their inheritance tax (IHT) liability but can't quite give up access to their capital.
+Loan Trusts are for people who want to potentially reduce their inheritance tax (IHT) liability but are not ready to give up access to their capital.

-The trust gets its name because you set it up by appointing trustees (which may include yourself) and then make an interest-free loan to them of the capital that you wish to invest.
-The loan is repayable on demand - in other words, you can continue to receive money from the trust up to the original investment (loan) amount.
+The trust gets its name because you set it up by appointing trustees (which may include yourself) and then make an interest-free loan repayable on demand to the trustees.
 The trustees then invest the loan.
-Any growth achieved is held for the beneficiaries of the trust.
+Any growth achieved is held for the beneficiaries of the trust and does not form part of the Lenders estate.

-Using a Loan Trust allows you to access your original capital at any point but the growth will not be included in your estate for IHT purposes.
+Using a Loan Trust allows you to request any outstanding loan, in part or full, at any point but the growth remain, in the trust for the benefit of the beneficiaries.